-The AUS Master of Business Administration (MBA) program is committed to helping individuals in the Gulf region to think and act globally and integrate knowledge into problem solving.
+The AUS Master of Business Administration (MBA) program is committed to helping individuals in the Gulf region think and act globally, integrating the latest business knowledge into problem solving.
 The program provides advanced management education in an environment that encourages students to extend their leadership capabilities.
-It is built on the premise that up-to-date expertise is what gives workers a value-added capacity in a knowledge-based economy.
+It is built on the premise that up-todate expertise is what gives managers value-added capacity in a knowledgebased economy.

 Through this program, students are prepared for careers in management and leadership positions in both the private and public sectors.
-Students will acquire a comprehensive foundation in the fundamentals of business in the global environment in which they function.
-They will also learn the skills and analytical tools for effective communicating and decision making.
+Students will acquire a comprehensive foundation in the fundamentals of business in the global environment.
+They will also learn the skills and analytical tools for effective communication and decision making.